kontractors/contraman-api/README.md

 - express: The main web framework for building the application.
 - pino-http: A logger for HTTP requests, providing structured logging.
+- zod: A library for data validation and parsing.